M.H. Detrick Company

 M.H.
 Detrick History

+- Refractory tiles helped make M.H.
+Detrick successful.
 Refractory tiles (also known as fire bricks) withstand very high temperatures and are used in furnaces, fireplaces, heat enclosures, and kilns.
-Asbestos helped make these products resistant to heat and fire.
+The company used asbestos to make these products resistant to heat and fire.

 M.H.
 Detrick Asbestos-Containing Products

-For over 20 years, as previously mentioned, M.H.
-Detrick was responsible for manufacturing numerous products that contained asbestos, including the following:
+For over 20 years, M.H.
+Detrick manufactured numerous products that contained asbestos, including the following:

 - Mineral wool block